bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 <img src="cm08-beyond_mean_mode_files/figure-html/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

+## Exercise

+1. Install the `Lahman` package, which contains the `Teams` dataset.
+2. Build a null model probabilistic forecast of "number of runs" (`R` column).
+3. Build a probabilistic forecast, using kNN, of "number of runs" for a team that has 1500 hits (`H` column) and 70 wins (`W` column).
+Don't forget to scale the predictors!
+4. Do the same thing, but using linear regression.
+What additional assumption(s) is/are needed here?

 ## Bias-variance tradeoff

 Let's examine the bias-variance / overfitting-underfitting tradeoff with kNN-based probabilistic forecasts.
 I'll run a simulation like so: